apache/qpid-dispatch/tools/mercury/README.md

 ###Starting Mercury

 The directory from which to run Mercury is also called mercury.
 So it's mercury/mercury.
-And the run-script that I use is 'r'.
+And an example of the kind of run-script that I use is 'example_run_script'.
-In that script you will see that it sets an environment variable MERCURY\_ROOT to ${HOME}/mercury.
-If you install mercury someplace other than your home directory, change this variable as appropriate.
+In that script you will see that it sets an environment variable MERCURY\_ROOT.
+On your system, please change this to something appropriate to your installation.

-Here, as an example, is the startup script that I use:

-    #! /usr/bin/bash

-    export MERCURY_ROOT=${HOME}/mercury
-    export GOPATH=${MERCURY_ROOT}

-    # go run ./*.go  ./test_3

-The last arg on the command line in the above startup script is the filename of the script for Mercury to run.

 <br/>